l-mb/GPIO_Platform/README.md

 - *key* refers to a previously configured source.
 Whenever this interrupt here triggers, that source is triggered for processing.
-- *irq* refers to the port number that this interrupt handler should monitor.
+- *irq* refers to the port that this interrupt handler should monitor.
 - *trigger* the trigger mode.
 If *0*, the interrupt is triggered on a falling edge. *1* triggers on a rising edge.
 And *2* triggers on any